johnpolakow/Altium_Import_Helper/README.md

 7. A message displays how many symbols and footprints were imported (import10 img)
 8. The SchLib and PcbLib are open with all imported symbols and footprints (import 011 img)

-## Awesome Things This Script Does (which UltraLibrarian provided script doesnt do)
+### Awesome Things This Script Does (which UltraLibrarian provided script doesnt do)
+  - Gives you control of how schematic symbols will be imported, control symbol fonts, text size, and symbol colors.
+See the definitions you can adjust at the top of AltiumImport.pas (import012 img)
+  - Import any number of files all at the same time.
+No need to import symbols one at a time (import013 import014)
+  - active low
+  - places pin 1 at origin
+  - displays mr part number